adi-tyen-dra/adi-tyen-dra/README.md

 Hi,
-I'm adityendra, a computer science engineering student, and this is my guithub project account.
+I'm Adityendra, a computer science engineering professional, and this is my GitHub project account.
-I'll be collecting all my projects and other sourcecode here.
+I'll be collecting all my personal projects and other explored source code here.
 Please feel free to have a look.
-You can reach me out on my official email- adityendraprataps@gmail.com
+You can reach me on my official email- adityendraprataps@gmail.com